KingCosmic/tinyquotes/README.md

 ==========

 A Quotes Page with contributions. *Beautiful* and *Minimal*.

 Minimal single page website where a random quote is displayed.
-It can show the quote twice because you know... it is a RANDOM number and sometimes it can be the same in two tries or three..
-BUT NOT FOR :)
+The quote can be shown twice because you know... it is a RANDOM number and sometimes can be the same in two tries or three..
+BUT NOT FOUR :)

 *No Database*, all happening *locally*. *Fast page load* and *no frameworks*, *pure* CSS and JS.